 Below are some of the following key tools for tracking defect.

 It is open-source and free to use.
-However, if requirement increases then one can buy the paid version for extra features and support
+However, if the requirement increases, then one can buy the paid version for extra features and support.

 JIRA is developed by an Australian company Atlassian, JIRA is initially majorly an incident management tool.
 JIRA provides all features like the recording of bugs, reporting the bugs, managing bug stages, etc.